emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/docs/product-requirements-document.md

 # Out of Scope
 - Mobile Application: A mobile app is beyond the scope of our project and we will have to stick to a web application.
 We do not have enough members or experience making mobile apps in order to implement this in three terms.
 - AI: It is likely that we will not have enough time to implement any sort of artificial intelligence in our program.
 This is due to our time constraints and that we have a small group.
-- Languages besides English and Spanish: We will not have the time/resources to have somebody translate the application into any other language other than English or Spanish.
-Even Spanish is a stretch goal for our project.
+- Languages besides English: We will not have the time/resources to have somebody translate the application into any other language other than English
+- Administration Website: We will not have enough time to implement a backend website for the administration to add and delete items from the database.
+They will have to manually enter new items.